12 Days / 11 Nights

 Guaranteed Dates 2021:

 DAY 1: Welcome to Ireland: Arrive at Dublin Airport.
 Transfer to your Dublin hotel under own arrangements.
 You are free to explore the city at your leisure this afternoon.
-Your hotel will be within walking distance of the city centre.
+Your hotel will be within walking distance of the city center.
+Overnight: Dublin (Dinner, Bed & Breakfast)

-DAY 3: Blarney Castle & Kerry: Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry.
+DAY 3: Ring of Kerry: Today will begin with a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry.
 Taking in spectacular scenery such as mountains, peat, bogs, lakes and magnificent views of the Atlantic Ocean.
-Leaving Killarney pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula & Dingle Bay.
-Passing through the peat bogs one arrives at the sea town of Waterville.
+Leaving Killarney pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula and Dingle Bay.
+Passing through the peat bogs, one arrives at the sea town of Waterville.
 Continue to Sneem Village, famous for its brightly coloured houses, before arriving back in Killarney.
 Along the Ring of Kerry stop at a local farm for a sheepdog demonstration.
 Your visit starts with an overview of the different breeds of sheep, followed by an introduction to the farmer’s most important tools, his border collies.
-Next you will see a superb demonstration of sheep herding as the farmer with his dogs demonstrate how, by working together, he can take a flock of sheep from the mountain top to the sheep pen close to the farmyard.
+Next you will see a demonstration of sheep herding as the farmer with his dogs demonstrate how, by working together, he can take a flock of sheep from the mountain top to the sheep pen close to the farm yard.

 Optional: Jaunting Car Ride in Killarney National Park – with Supplement